ajaykumararya/nsproductions/README.md

-# nsproductions
+# rankers
-This is for music
+This is for exam portal with admit card and marksheet upload system.